mhbeals/mhwood.github.io/videos/index.md

 [Link to videos](challenges.md)

-You can also find summary blog posts of these discussions in our [news section](https://www.digitisednewspapers.net/news/).
+You can also find summary blog posts of these discussions, starting 15 September 2020, in our [news section](https://www.digitisednewspapers.net/news/).

 ## Closing Discussion